Camto/cdot/c..md

 ```
 Will quote them, but with which?

 Should `x` be a specially parsed thing?
 Should variables be prefixed?
 If they're not prefixed, how are calls and variables distinguished?
+If variables aren't prefixed, then `,` can be used for parenthesizing as originally intended.